-When you work with cybersecurity in your organisation, it can be very useful to have both a IT security policy and guidelines for IT use.
-With a policy and set of guidelines, you provide a clear set of expectations, which will strengthen your security.
+When you work with cybersecurity in your organisation, it can be very useful to have both a IT security policy and an Acceptable Use Policy.
+With a policy and use policy, you provide a clear set of expectations, which will strengthen your security.

-The guidelines document is more extensive and includes rules and guidelines, which the entire team must follow.
-Where the policy is general and strategic, the guidelines document is concrete and actionable.
-(If you would rather see the tutorial for making policies, then click here)
+The Acceptable Use Policy is more extensive and includes rules and guidelines, which the entire organisation must follow.
+Where the Information Security Policy is general and strategic, the Acceptable Use Policy is concrete and actionable.
+(If you would rather see the tutorial for making an Information Security Policy, then click here)

-While the IT security policy creates a strategic framework, the guidelines document defines specific rules to follow.
-Basically, what should be incorporated into one’s daily routine while working.
+While the Information Security Policy provides a strategic objective, the Acceptable Use Policy (AUP) defines specific rules to follow.
+Basically, it includes what should be incorporated into one’s daily routine while working.
 For example, it can include guidelines about the length of passwords, clean desks, or private use of company equipment, like laptops and smartphones.

-The purpose of the guidelines is to create the field for the organisation to play on.
-The purpose of the guidelines is to provide clarity for all members of staff, so the guidelines should be easy to understand and follow.
+The purpose of the AUP is to create the field for the organisation to play on.
+It is to provide clarity for all members of staff, so the guidelines should be easy to understand and follow.

-For the guidelines to be successful, nobody in the organisation should ever be in doubt about whether they are breaking the rules and should be able to easily navigate through their daily work life in a secure way.
-Additionally, the document should be concise, as too many rules can lead to worse cybersecurity, as one could simply forget them because of mental overload.
+For the AUP to be successful, nobody in the organisation should ever be in doubt about whether they are breaking the rules.
+They should be able to easily navigate through their daily work life in a secure way.
+Additionally, the document should be concise, as too many rules can lead to worse information security, because one could simply forget them because of mental overload.

-It is important to point out that the following points should only serve as an inspiration for your guidelines.
-You have your own context that perhaps only makes some of the rules relevant to you.
-We recommend taking what is relevant to you, add your own rules, and remove the rest.
+This template we provide should only serve as an inspiration for your AUP.
+Your organisation has its own needs and context that perhaps only makes some of the rules relevant.
+We recommend taking what is relevant to you, add your own guidelines, and removing the rest.

-The template contains two overall points, where guidelines and principles have 10 focus areas for the rules in the organisation.
+The template contains two overall points: Purpose statements and guidelines and principles, where guidelines and principles have 10 focus areas for the rules in the organisation.
 We will go over each point below.

-First, we should provide a purpose statement.
+First, we provide a purpose statement to set the tone and communicate the objectives of the Acceptable Use Policy.
 Generally, this should state that the document is a set of guidelines that are expected to be followed by all staff of the organisation.
-This is where the framework for the document is set.
 We give an example here:

-“X focuses on ensuring the availability, the confidentiality, and integrity of its systems and data.
+“X (name of organisation) focuses on ensuring the availability, the confidentiality, and integrity of its systems and data.
 All staff must act in a responsible, ethical, and legal manner.
 All X staff, consultants, and temporary staff are required to manage knowledge with care and discretion, whether written, electronic, or verbal.

 Therefore, the handling of must be per X’s information security policy as well as following the listed guidelines and principles.
 To ensure this, the staff of X are continuously trained and made aware of topics within cybersecurity and the GDPR with continuous training.”

-The purpose statement lays down the basic rules for use of IT in organisation X and explicitly states the expectation of the staff’s continuous training and awareness.
+In short, the purpose statement lays down the basic rules for use of IT in your organisation.
+It should explicitly state the expectation of the staff’s continuous training and awareness.

 The guidelines and principles point out specific rules to follow when using IT systems in the organisation.
-Here, we have added 10 points as examples with some principles to follow.
+Here, we have added 10 points you can include with some guiding text.

 Confidentially is normally included in employment or projects contracts, but it is still useful to state it in the guidelines to emphasise its importance.
 It states that the organisation expects confidentiality from its employees when it comes to confidential information, e.g., customer information.
 We give an example here: